Mary Oliver’s Poems & Quotes About Hope

 “I want to think again of dangerous and noble things.
 I want to be light and frolicsome.
 I want to be improbable beautiful and afraid of nothing, as though I had wings.” ― Mary Oliver

 Mary Oliver quotes for writers

 What people may not know is that Mary Oliver also wrote books for writers who wanted to be poets.
 In fact, she wrote A Poetry Handbook.
-The following are a quotes that inspire and offer her advice for creatives, including writers and poets.
+The following are a quotes that inspire hope and offer her advice for creatives, including writers and poets.

 “The most regretful people on earth are those who felt the call to creative work, who felt their own creative power restive and uprising, and gave to it neither power nor time.” ― Mary Oliver

 “Poetry is a life-cherishing force.
 For poems are not words, after all, but fires for the cold, ropes let down to the lost, something as necessary as bread in the pockets of the hungry.” ― Mary Oliver

 “I read the way a person might swim, to save his or her life.
 I wrote that way too.” ― Mary Oliver

 “Instructions for living a life.
 Pay attention.
 Be astonished.
 Tell about it.” ― Mary Oliver

 The poem in which the reader does not feel himself or herself a participant is a lecture, listened to from an uncomfortable chair, in a stuffy room, inside a building. ― Mary Oliver